Why is flying long haul flights alone with toddlers hard?

 However, traveling and discovering new destinations is definitely worth all the hassle.
 I am sharing some tips below for parents flying long haul flights alone with kids, toddlers and babies.

-Flying long haul flights alone with toddlers – 7 Tips for Successful International Journeys with kids
+Flying long haul flights alone with toddlers and kids – 7 Tips for Successful International Journeys with kids

 Packing Essentials for kids on a Flight